multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/client.md

     large number of worker nodes on which software provided by one or more CernVM-FS repositories will be used.

-    After covering the basic steps in this section, we will outline how to make the setup more reliable and performant, by setting up a [proxy server](proxy.md) and [CernVM-FS Stratum 1 replica server](stratum1.md).
+    After covering the basic client setup in this section, we will outline how to make accessing of CernVM-FS repositories more reliable and performant, by also setting up a [proxy server](proxy.md) and [CernVM-FS Stratum 1 replica server](stratum1.md).